sandeepgroup/build_supramolecular_polymers/Readme.md

                  Stack generator for supramolecules +-+-+-+-+-+ +-+-+-+-+-+-+-+-+-+ +-+-+-+ +-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 </pre>
 StackGen is a user-friendly open-source framework capable of generating energy-optimized one-dimensional supramolecular stack structures with minimal computational cost.
 StackGen employs PSO and a semiempirical quantum mechanical approach method to identify stable one-dimensional stack structures from a wide array of potential stack configurations resulting from the translation and twisting of neighboring molecules along all three directions.
-These low-energy configurations can be used as the initial structures for quantum mechanical and molecular simulations.
+These low-energy configurations can be used as the initial structures for quantum mechanical calculations and molecular simulations.

 Prerequisites: